 Let me hammer home that point with another example, this time about race.
 What follows is an excerpt from four-time Alabama governor and presidential candidate, George Wallace, during his 1963 gubernatorial inauguration speech.
 Pay attention to the language.
 While Wallace doesn't use any of the obviously derogatory racial epitaphs we now expect from bigots, our 2018 brains are nevertheless tuned in to pick up on his racially-tinged speech.
 "And so it was meant in our racial lives...each race, within its own framework has the freedom to teach, to instruct, to develop, to ask for and receive deserved help from others of separate racial stations.
 This is the great freedom of our American founding fathers...but if we amalgamate into the one unit as advocated by the communist philosophers...then the enrichment of our lives...the freedom for our development is gone forever.
 We become, therefore, a mongrel unit of one under a single all powerful government...and we stand for everything...and for nothing."
 That was 1963.
 And note the rhetorical jujitsu of arguing for racial segregation as an antidote to the collective poison of communism.
 Wallace really was feeding two birds with one scone, arguing for segregation and against communism.
 However, clever or not, the modern reader winces reading this today.
 Back in the early 1960s, though, Wallace's "soaring" racial rhetoric resonated with millions of Americans.

 All that sophistry collapses into what it really was: racist.
 We see it for what it was.
 Modern mainstream language does not permit this kind of talk about 'separate racial stations' and 'racial lives.'
 The language we use to discuss race progressed along with our perspectives.
-The loud activism of the past that so offended the sensibilities of our parents and grandparents when it came to race and sexuality is now so common sense that it's part of our status quo.
+The loud activism of the past that so offended our parents and grandparents' sensibilities regarding race and sexuality is now so common sense that it's part of our status quo.
 Culture in an open society is an ongoing dialogue, with language shifting as perspectives do.
 Those who drive that dialogue are the ones who shape the outcomes.

-The social justice warriors of the past helped define the ways we use language today by redefining how we relate to each other.
-They too were mocked and ridiculed by contemporaries.
+The social justice warriors of the past helped define how we use language today by redefining how we relate to each other.
+They too were mocked and ridiculed by their contemporaries.
 Even so, just about everyone else, that great shambling mass of reacting conformists, ended up living in the mental worlds and speaking the language they created for us.
 Every generation looks back at its predecessors and gasps in horror at some of their ethical blind spots.
-PETA (and me) is betting that the way we treat animals today will be the one big thing our posterity condemns us for.
+PETA (and I) are betting that the way we treat animals today will be the one big thing our posterity condemns us for.
 PETA is therefore quite willing to push the envelope to advocate for change, just as previous activists for other causes were, even if what they do sometimes backfires hilariously.

-If that happens, PETA will be proved correct.
+If that happens, PETA will be proven correct.